British police won’t arrest illegal holidaymakers leaving the UK - Pattaya Mail

-From Monday March 29 it will be illegal for Brits to leave the country by air or sea if they are seeking an overseas vacation.
-The penalty for defying the law is “up to” 5,000 pounds and the possibility of arrest.
+It’s already illegal for Brits to leave the country by air or sea if they are seeking an overseas vacation.
+From Monday, March 29, the penalty for defying the law goes from 200 pounds “up to” 5,000 pounds and the possibility of arrest.
 There is no end date for the new regulations which have been prompted by fears of virus variants being brought back to UK by returning residents.

 However, Martin Hewitt, chairman of the National Police Chiefs Council, said that police officers on duty at international exit points would not arrest anyone attempting to leave the country.
 Their role would be restricted to questioning people and handing out penalty notices, but would stop short of physical enforcement.